Surgery to remove an ovarian cyst

 Other services

-Menstrual irregularities Colposcopy Ultrasound gynecological Cytological examination Cervical biopsy Intimate plastic surgery Laser gynecology Inflammatory diseases of small pelvis (SLT) Endometriosis Diseases of the vulva and vagina Cervical pathology Ovarian disease Uterine fibroids Infertility treatment Anomalous bleeding Female genital prolapse and prolapse Hysteroresectoscopy Hysteroscopy Laparoscopy in gynecology Clinic of gynecology Anti-inflammatory therapy in gynecology Sling operations Ectopic pregnancy Delayed menstruation Removal of the uterus (hysterectomy) Thrush (vaginal candidiasis) Prolapse of the uterus and vagina Uterine polyp (endometrial polyp) Cervical dysplasia Adenomyosis Treatment of sexual infections Vaginitis (Colpitis) Erythroplakia of the cervix Endometritis Bacterial vaginosis Symphysitis (symphysiopathy) Vulvovaginitis Premenopause Uterine artery embolization for uterine fibroids Cervicitis Gynecologist consultation Amenorrhea Postmenopausal Sphinctermetry Treatment and intimate rejuvenation with the Fotona laser Vulvitis Vaginal surgeries Inflammation of the appendages (adnexitis, salpingo-oophoritis) Labiaplasty (labiaplasty) Bartholinitis Prolapse (prolapse) of the uterus and vagina Hormone replacement therapy (HRT) First menstruation Biochemical pregnancy
+Menstrual irregularities Colposcopy Ultrasound gynecological Cytological examination Cervical biopsy Intimate plastic surgery for women Laser gynecology Inflammatory diseases of small pelvis (SLT) Endometriosis Diseases of the vulva and vagina Cervical pathology Ovarian disease Uterine Fibroid Treatment and Removal Women ' s urination Infertility treatment Anomalous bleeding Female genital prolapse and prolapse Hysteroresectoscopy Hysteroscopy of the uterus Laparoscopy in gynecology Clinic of gynecology Anti-inflammatory therapy in gynecology Radio wave gynecology with the Surgitron device Sling operations Ectopic pregnancy Delayed menstruation Removal (extirpation) of the uterus - hysterectomy Thrush (vaginal candidiasis) Uterine polyp (endometrial polyp) Cervical dysplasia Adenomyosis Treatment of sexual infections Vaginitis (Colpitis) Erythroplakia of the cervix Endometritis Bacterial vaginosis Symphysitis (symphysiopathy) Erosion and ectopia of the cervix Vulvovaginitis Premenopause Uterine artery embolization for uterine fibroids Cervicitis Book an Appointment with a Gynecologist Dysmenorrhea (painful periods) Amenorrhea Removal of the ovaries (oophorectomy) Postmenopausal Sphinctermetry Treatment and intimate rejuvenation with the Fotona laser Adenomyosis (Endometriosis of the uterus) Vulvitis Vaginal surgeries Inflammation of the appendages (adnexitis, salpingo-oophoritis) Labiaplasty (labiaplasty) Bartholinitis Hormone replacement therapy (HRT) First menstruation 7 days after embryo transfer Biochemical pregnancy IVF protein diet Day 5 after embryo transfer Follicles Bicornuate uterus and pregnancy Day 9 after embryo transfer 1 day after embryo transfer Age and Fertility 10 days after embryo transfer TORCH infections – chickenpox, rubella, herpes, cytomegalovirus MRI during pregnancy

 Appointment to the doctor